This Chicken Yakisoba recipe is a family fave, and it's so easy to make at home in just about 30 minutes!

 To help the yakisoba stay fresh longer, I use my FoodSaver VS3110 Food Preservation System along with my Preserve and Marinate Containers.
 I love these containers so much!
 They not only vacuum seal to lock in freshness, but they're also crack- and shatter-resistant AND they're stain- and odor-resistant too!
 That's a big plus, considering so many delicious dishes we cook are fragrant and have strong sauces that tend to stain regular old containers.

-Some of our favorite dishes to serve with these noodles include:
+Some of our favorite dishes to serve with chicken yakisoba recipe include:

 - Instant Pot Filipino Chicken Adobo

 - Wonton Noodle Soup

 Yes!
 You can use real yakisoba noodles, instant yakisoba noodles, or even spaghetti.

 Absolutely.
 This chicken yakisoba recipe is just as delicious with broccoli, red cabbage, and mushrooms.
 If using larger vegetables, like broccoli, be sure to sauté those along with the carrots first.
 Then add the other, thinner vegetables that cook faster.

 Yakisoba sauce is a richer, more complex blend of flavors, whereas soy sauce is simply soy sauce.
 The combination of ketchup, Worcestershire sauce, and oyster sauce give this yakisoba sauce a nice depth of flavor which makes this dish absolutely delicious!